Palazzo Pitti: Carriages Museum

-This ground floor museum exhibits carriages and other conveyances used by the Grand Ducal court mainly in the late 18th and 19th century.
+This ground floor museum exhibits half-a dozen of carriages and other conveyances used by the Grand Ducal court mainly in the late 18th and 19th century.
 The extent of the exhibition prompted one visitor in the 19th century to wonder, "In the name of all that is extraordinary, how can they find room for all these carriages and horses".
 Some of the carriages are highly decorative, being adorned not only by gilt but by painted landscapes on their panels.
 Those used on the grandest occasions, such as the "Carrozza d'Oro" (golden carriage), are surmounted by gilt crowns which would have indicated the rank and station of the carriage's occupants.
 Other carriages on view are those used by the King of the Two Sicilies, and Archbishops and other Florentine dignitaries.
+This section of the palace is closed since early 2000s.

+Russian Icons Museum

+Grand Dukes of Lorrain collected icons of Russia, which were formerly displayed in the Galleria dell'Accademia.
+The collection, mostly showcasing 18th-century icons from Moscow and Novgorod, was opened in a renewed display in the Cosimo III summer apartments on the ground floor in 2022.
+The visit of this museum also includes the neoclassical Palace Chapel (Cappella Palatina), decorated by Luigi Ademollo.

-The Palazzo today
+The palazzo today

-Today, transformed from royal palace to museum, the Palazzo is in the hands of the Italian state.
-Once under the "Polo Museale Fiorentino", an institution which administers twenty museums, from 2015 it is a department of the Uffizi Gallery, as a separate and independent structure within the Ministry of Cultural Properties and Activities, and has ultimate responsibility for 250,000 catalogued works of art.
+Today, transformed from a royal palace to a museum, the Palazzo Pitti is owned by the Italian state.
+Once under the management of the Polo Museale Fiorentino, an institution which administered twenty museums, since 2015 it has been a department of the Gallerie degli Uffizi, as a separate and independent structure within the Ministry of Culture, and has ultimate responsibility for 250,000 catalogued works of art.
 In spite of its metamorphosis from royal residence to a state-owned public building, the palazzo, sitting on its elevated site overlooking Florence, still retains the air and atmosphere of a private collection in a grand house.
-This is to a great extent due to the "Amici di Palazzo Pitti" (Friends of the Palazzo Pitti), an organisation of volunteers and patrons founded in 1996, which raises funds and makes suggestions for the ongoing maintenance of the palazzo and the collections, and for the continuing improvement of their visual display.
+This is to a great extent due to the Amici di Palazzo Pitti (Friends of the Palazzo Pitti), an organisation of volunteers and patrons founded in 1996, which raises funds and makes suggestions for the ongoing maintenance of the palazzo and the collections, and for the continuing improvement of their visual display.